Refugees arriving in US unlikely to exceed cap set by Trump - The Boston Globe

 Some agencies so far have only been able to cobble together a few dozen qualified people after losing their experienced staff.

-They also need time to reestablish their partnerships with landlords, employers and others who have helped refugees get established in communities, a challenge with increasing housing prices and other added constraints related to the pandemic.
+They also need time to reestablish their partnerships with landlords, employers, and others who have helped refugees get established in communities, which is a challenge with increasing housing prices and other added constraints related to the pandemic.

-The “sad truth" Biden warned when he finally set the target at 62,500 is that goal won't be achieved.
+The “sad truth” that Biden warned when he finally set the target at 62,500 is that the goal won’t be achieved.